Exploration project

 Introduction

 This game is one of my finest work.
 I made this game as part of my final project before obtaining my degree.
-I had about 3 months to design, program, build and polish.
+I had about 3 months to design, program and build the game.
 I had to work cleverly to achieve the goal I intended to reach: solid level design.
 To achieve this goal, I created multiple sketches, beating documents and prototypes, trying as much as possible to follow professional workflows, with the help of my mentors.

 Since I felt and ambitious and wanted to learn new skills, I challenged myself with creating a much more open game using a wide-linear layout.
-We have to see this project as a whole tutorial for an bigger open world game.
+We have to see this project as a whole tutorial for an bigger open world game that would come after.

 Role(s)